志萍的三分田

 Ross: I have no idea.
 No matter what I do, though, I'm still gonna be a father.

-Joey: …Well, this is still ruinedright?
+Joey: This is still ruined, right?

-ruin [ruin]: to damage something so badly that it loses all its value, pleasure, etc.; to spoil something 毁坏,破坏;
+ruin [ruin]: to damage something so badly that it loses all its value, pleasure, etc.; to spoil something 毁坏,破坏;糟

 [SceneMonica and Rachel'sMonica and Ross are pouring wine for their parents.]

-Mrs. Geller: Oh, Martha Ludwin's daughter is gonna call you. [tastes a snack] Mmm!
+Judy Geller: Oh, Martha Ludwin's daughter is gonna call you. [tastes a snack] Mmm!
 What's that curry

 taste?

-snack [snæk]: something such as a chocolate bar that you eat between meals (正餐之间的) 点心,零食
+snack [snæk]: something such as a chocolate bar that you eat between meals (正餐之间的)点心,零食

 curry ['kʌri]: a powder made from a mixture of spices, used to give a hot flavor to food 咖哩粉,咖喱